stevendeporre123/quest-app/DEPLOYMENT.md

 ## 1. Prerequisites

 - Docker Engine and Docker Compose v2 on the EC2 host.
-- Existing Traefik container that exposes the external network named `traefik` (create it once using `docker network create traefik`).
+- Existing Traefik container that exposes the external network named `proxy` (create it once using `docker network create proxy`).
 - Access to the secrets the app needs (OpenAI keys, etc.).
 You can either keep them in a local `.env` file when running `docker compose` yourself or inject them through your orchestrator (Portainer, ECS, ...).